kganeshchandan/BlockBreakerVII/README.md

 # BlockBreakerVII
-## this is a game completely made by using OOPs principles in python
+## This is a game completely made by using OOPs principles in python inspired from Break Out

 To start the game do

 $ python3 main.py